TTlaugh/Dotfiles/.github/NEOVIM.md

 ## Finally
 1. Open nvim (don't worry with some error message) and wait a few minutes to install the plugins.
-   > - You will get "**post-update hook for fzf...**" error message if you installed fzf with "`pacman -S fzf`".
-   > - Press 'R' to retry.
+   > You will get "**post-update hook for fzf...**" error message if you installed fzf with "`pacman -S fzf`".
+Then press 'R' to retry.
 2. You will see the CoC extension installation after all plugins are successfully installed.
 3. Close nvim and open again, run `:VimspectorInstal vscode-cpptools` (for C/C++ debugging).
    > You can use *Tab* and choose adapter.
-4. Done.